AndrePortfolio/broker_sim/README.md

 # Finance App

 A web application that allows users to manage their stock portfolios by buying and selling shares of various stocks.
-This application provides real-time stock price information, user authentication, and a historical transaction log.
+This application provides simmulated stock price information, user authentication, and a historical transaction log.

 ## Features